Thenyen/portfolio-simulator/README.md

 **CAGR** — measures the mean annual growth rate over the selected time period.
 More meaningful than total return alone as it accounts for the length of the investment.

+**Monte Carlo Simulation** — uses historical daily return and volatility to simulate 200 possible price paths for the next trading year.
+Visualizes the range of possible outcomes based on past behavior.

 ## Project Structure

     portfolio-simulator/